-The Ambrosia Lake, New Mexico, Uranium Mill Tailings Radiation Control Act (UMTRCA) Title I Disposal Site was inspected on March 18, 2021.
+The Ambrosia Lake, New Mexico, Uranium Mill Tailings Radiation Control Act (UMTRCA) Title I Disposal Site was inspected on March 17, 2022.
 No changes were observed on the disposal cell or in the associated drainage features.
 Inspectors identified no immediate maintenance needs and found no cause for a follow-up or contingency inspection.

 Groundwater monitoring is not required at the site.
 However, the U.S. Department of Energy (DOE) Office of Legacy Management (LM) conducts groundwater monitoring every 3 years at three wells as a best management practice at the request of the New Mexico Environment Department (NMED).
-The most recent groundwater sampling event occurred in November 2019, and results were reported in the 2019 site inspection report.
-The next groundwater sampling event will be in November 2022.
+The most recent groundwater sampling event with results to report occurred in November 2019 with results reported in the 2019 annual inspection report.
+The 2022 groundwater sampling event was conducted in November 2022.
+Validated results from that sampling event were not available in time for inclusions into this report but will appear in next years' annual report.